 Applying for space in a dormitory:

-Financial Aid Committee at the ASC deals with all the issues of financial assistance for our students.
-Students who either qualify for a long-term social assistance or need help due to unexpected life circumstances should contact the Committee:
+Students who either qualify for a long-term social assistance or need help due to unexpected life circumstances should contact:

 University of Warsaw Students’ Union also provides information and assistance in financial and social aid: